Viniverso/Viniverso/README.md

-- 👋 Hi, I’m @Viniverso
+- 👋 Hi, I’m Vinícius aka @Viniverso
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Game/AR Development
-- 🌱 I’m currently learning how to make a game projects with focus on communicate and interate with users
+- 🌱 I’m currently learning how to make game projects better
-- 💞️ I’m looking to collaborate on Dev Tools ideas to facilitate over the game production
+- 💞️ I’m looking to collaborate on Game Dev ideas/development to facilitate over the game production
 - 📫 How to reach me?
 You can send me a e-mail: vinicius at hiperverso.com

 <!---